 The screening is split into two programmes.

 The first programme starts at 20:00

-The awards were announced after 23:00.
+The awards will be announced after 23:00.